saattrupdan/saattrupdan.github.io/aboutme.md

 ---
 layout: page
 title: About me
-meta-description: Dan Saattrup Nielsen, Mathematician and Data Scientist
+meta-description: Dan Saattrup Nielsen, Mathematician and Data Scientist, based in Copenhagen.
+Mathematics PhD from the University of Bristol, United Kingdom, have previously worked as an AI Researcher at Barbal Limited, Bristol, as a Data Study Group lead at the Alan Turing Institute, London, and as a software developer at GE Revision, Hvidovre.
+Was a visiting researcher at Rutgers University in New Jersey.
 ---

 I am about to finish my PhD in Mathematics at the University of Bristol, and am looking forward to return to Denmark and seek new challenges within machine learning and data science.
 I am incredibly ambitious and love what I am doing, and I tend to take a lot of initiative to new projects and to look at things from new angles.